MapsPeople/docs/src/cms/index.md

 Type Visibility is the term used to determine at which Zoom Levels both the Types' Icons and Labels are visible.

-1. A save button, click this to save your changes.
+1. A save button.
+Click this to save your changes.
 1. Visibility toggle - Click to toggle on/off the Type visibility.
 It controls whether the Type Icons and Labels are shown on the Map
 1. Set the minimum and maximum Zoom Level at which a given Type should be visible.